aaronpowell/aaronpowell.github.io/src/content/posts/2021-07-11-functions-cosmosdb-output-bindings-and-fsharp.md

 +++
-title = "Azure Functions CosmosDB Output Bindings and F#" date = 2021-07-11T23:25:38Z description = "Let's look at how to work with Azure Functions output bindings from F#, specifically for CosmosDB" draft = false
+title = "Azure Functions, F# and CosmosDB Output Bindings" date = 2021-07-11T23:25:38Z description = "Let's look at how to work with Azure Functions output bindings from F#, specifically for CosmosDB" draft = false